 Norm- This is the normal envelope behavior where when a gate signal is received, the envelope starts at the Delay stage, moves to the Attack, Hold and Decay stages, sustains at the Sustain level, then starts the Release stage when the gate stops.

 Loop- Pressing this button loops the first four stages (DAHD) continuously making the envelope behave more like an LFO.
 As soon as the button is pressed, the envelope starts at the Delay stage, moves to the Attack, Hold and Decay stages, then loops back to the Delay stage to start over again.
 The Sustain and Release stages are not used at all in this mode, therefore the Decay stage will always return to 0V before looping back to the beginning.

 One Shot- This mode also only uses the first four stages (DAHD) of the envelope.
 Each time a gate signal is received at the Gate In jack, the envelope starts at the Delay stage, moves to the Attack, Hold and Decay stages and then stops.
 All four stages will be completed regardless of how long the gate signal is held.
 Note that since the Sustain stage is inactive, the Decay stage returns all the way back to 0V.

-Env Out and Env Out Inv- These are the envelope voltage outputs.
-The Env Out voltage ranges from 0V to +5V, whereas the Env Out Inv jack is an inverted version, with output ranging from 0V to -5V.
+Env Out and Env Out Inv- These are the envelope poly voltage outputs.
+The jack on the right has a positive voltage output of 0V to +5V; the jack on the left has an inverted negative voltage output of 0V to -5V.